Macroscopic quantum phenomena: Superconductivity

 on the energy of the interface between the normal and superconducting states.
 The Meissner state breaks down when the applied magnetic field is too large.
 Superconductors can be divided into two classes according to how this breakdown occurs.
 In Type I superconductors, superconductivity is abruptly destroyed when the strength of the applied field rises above a critical value Hc.
 Depending on the geometry of the sample, one may obtain an intermediate state consisting of a baroque pattern of regions of normal material carrying a magnetic field mixed with regions of superconducting material containing no field.
 In Type II superconductors, raising the applied field past a critical value Hc1 leads to a mixed state (also known as the vortex state) in which an increasing amount of magnetic flux penetrates the material, but there remains no resistance to the flow of electric current as long as the current is not too large.
 At a second critical field strength Hc2, superconductivity is destroyed.
 The mixed state is actually caused by vortices in the electronic superfluid, sometimes called fluxons because the flux carried by these vortices is quantized.
 Most pure elemental superconductors, except niobium and carbon nanotubes, are Type I, while almost all impure and compound superconductors are Type II.

 The most important finding from Ginzburg–Landau theory was made by Alexei Abrikosov in 1957.

 He used Ginzburg–Landau theory to explain experiments on superconducting alloys and thin films.
 He found that in a type-II superconductor in a high magnetic field, the field penetrates in a triangular lattice of quantized tubes of flux vortices.
+For this and related work, he was awarded the Nobel Prize in 2003 with Ginzburg and Leggett.